avivaprins/monikers-card-maker/README.md

 ## Source
 The game Monikers is available for free under a Creative Commons BY-NC-SA 4.0 license.
 That means that we are free to adapt the card deck.

-Many thanks to https://zenith-gate.glitch.me/ for the svg card generator.
+Many thanks to https://zenith-gate.glitch.me/ for creating the svg card template in Inkscape.